EvaMaeRey/doublecrochet/README.md

 you get this question?
 (Another common sensation, looking back at your own work, may be ‘how did I get that done?’)

-The goal of doublecrochet is to help produce a complementary output from your .Rmd – one that has .Rmd source snippets quoted close to the rendered output.
+The goal of doublecrochet is to help produce a companion output from your .Rmd – one that has .Rmd source snippets quoted close to the rendered output.

-The package is experimental, and now focused a case where there are natural breakpoints – slideshows!
+The package now focused a case where there are natural breakpoints – slideshows!
 Quoted source is presented on a slide, then the rendered content is shown.

 Check out doublecrochet’s in action below.
 The first set of slides is a slide show of ‘Cool Xaringan Stuff’, and the second is the Double